Ukamaka95/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is for the shell permisson task
+This is for a script that prints the current user